Valerius (archbishop of Uppsala): Appointment

 At the establishment of the archiepiscopal see at Uppsala in 1164, the Pope did not have enough faith in Swedish Christianity and therefore made the Archbishop of Lund in Denmark the primate over Uppsala.
 When Valerius was elected in Uppsala in 1207, the Danish archbishop objected on the grounds that he had a clerical ancestry, and priests and other clergymen were not allowed to marry.
 In Sweden, the practice of priests marrying continued far into the Middle Ages because of the low population numbers.

 The Pope allowed a dispensation for Valerius on the grounds that there was no other suitable candidate and because Valierus was known as a learned man with good customs and virtues.

 Civil war

 Valerius joined side with the King Sverker II of Sweden, who belonged to the House of Sverker.
 The House of Sverker was one of the antagonists in a civil war that had been going on and off since 1130.
-In 1208 the opposing side, the House of Eric, seized the power, and the king fled the country, taking Valierus with him.
+In 1208 the opposing side, the House of Eric, seized the power, and the king fled the country, taking Valerius with him.
 They exiled in Denmark.

 Sverker gathered a small army and tried to conquer Sweden, but was killed.
 Valerius bowed down and accepted the opposing King Eric Knutsson.
 As a result, he was allowed to return to Uppsala, where he crowned Eric in 1210.
 The Pope Innocent III sent a letter to Valerius where he proclaimed the procedure to be unauthorized and unlawful, but it seems to have had little impact.